threefoldtech/js-sdk/docs/wiki/quick_start.md

 Choose the farm for your pool
 ![](images/pool3.png)

-Pay using your 3bot app
+Pay using your threebot app
 ![](images/pool4.png)
 ![](images/pool5.png)
 ![](images/pool6.png)